BoiteAKlou/boiteaclou.github.io/_posts/2018-06-05-Introduction-to-Buffer-Overflows-CookieJar-AngstromCTF.md

 The program asks for an number of cookies in the jar but no matter what we submit, it seems that we are stuck with 0 cookies.

-Alright, now let's dive into the code !
+Alright, now let's dive into the code!

 ### Source code dissection